Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Introduction

 \subsection{Related Work}

 Community detection in the single network setting has received widespread attention in recent years \citep{abbe2017community,fortunato202220}.
 A number of works have studied community detection in the stochastic blockmodel, including consistency \citep{rohe_spectral_2011,zhao2012consistency,lei_consistency_2015}, phase transition phenomena \citep{abbe_entrywise_2020} and minimax rates \citep{gao_community_2018}.
 Beyond the stochastic blockmodel, a number of inference techniques have been considered for generalizations, such as the mixed-membership blockmodel \citep{airoldi_mixed_2008,mao_estimating_2021}, the random dot product graph \citep{athreya_statistical_2018} and generalised random dot product graph \citep{rubin-delanchy_statistical_2022}.
 This work is closely related to the literature on degree-corrected stochastic blockmodels \citep{karrer2011stochastic}.
-The work \citet{jin_fast_2015} considered community detection in degree-corrected stochastic blockmodels using SCORE, or spectral clustering on ratios of eigenvectors, and several refinements, generalizations, and applications of this procedure have been considered, including \citet{jin_estimating_2017,jin_improvements_2021,ke_optimal_2022} and \citet{fan_simple_2022}.
-Our main results are perhaps most similar to \citet{jin_improvements_2021}, who obtain an exponential error rate for spectral clustering with the SCORE procedure for a single network.
+The work \citet{jin_fast_2015} considered community detection in degree-corrected stochastic blockmodels using SCORE, or spectral clustering on ratios of eigenvectors, and several refinements, generalizations, and applications of this procedure have been considered, including \citet{jin_estimating_2017,jin_improvements_2022,ke_optimal_2022} and \citet{fan_simple_2022}.
+Our main results are perhaps most related to \citet{jin_improvements_2022}, who obtain an exponential error rate for spectral clustering with the SCORE procedure for a single network. {We emphasize that the focus of our results is on the clustering error rate for \emph{multiple} networks, which presents its own different challenges.}